 "I'll look for you," Weiss said.

 Perhaps this was the thing, he reflected, that kept him coming back again and again to photograph wildlife.
-It wasn't that he was going to take a photo that had never been taken before.
+It wasn't he was going to take a photo never taken before.
 Even the black panther had been done, albeit rarely.

-Once in a great while, someone would photograph an animal that was believed extinct, or engaged in a behavior that had not been previously documented.
+Once in a great while, someone would photograph an animal believed extinct, or engaged in a behavior not previously documented.
 On the wall of the lodge, for instance, were two photographs of tigers in trees, a mother and her cub.
 So far as Mr. Jindal knew, tigers didn't climb trees.
-But there it was, in living color, proof that they did, unless this was one of those Photoshop manipulations, digital forgeries like his son liked to manufacture in his spare time.
+But there it was, in living color, proof they did, unless this was one of those Photoshop manipulations, digital forgeries like his son liked to manufacture in his spare time.

 Mr. Jindal shook his head.
 Computer wizards might someday transubstantiate these shams by the thousands, near-perfect simulations of creatures in places they could never be, doing things they could never do, like Vishnu, appearing as a human body with a boar's head, or the Monkey God, or Ganesh, the elephant-headed God, or an eight-armed Kali with her scimitar and necklace of severed heads.
 But no matter how clever they were with their machines, there was one thing they could never offer: that serendipitous moment when equipment, nature, and artist came together in a perfect, holy trinity.